Securities act 2026

 Contact us

 The Securities Act of 1933 was created and passed into law to protect investors after the stock market crash of 1929.
 The goal of the act was to create transparency in the financial statements of corporations.
+It established laws against misrepresentation and fraudulent activities in the securities markets.

-Often referred to as the truth in securities law, the Securities Act of 1933 has two basic objectives: require that investors receive financial and other significant information concerning securities being offered for public sale; and. prohibit deceit, misrepresentations, and other fraud in the sale of securities.
+Often referred to as the truth in securities law, the Securities Act of 1933 has two basic objectives: require that investors receive financial and other docHub information concerning securities being offered for public sale; and. prohibit deceit, misrepresentations, and other fraud in the sale of securities.

 be ready to get more